sjackman/white-spruce-organelles-paper/README.md

 The transcript abundance of the mitochondrial coding genes with known function is shown in Figure 5.
 The transcript abundance of the mitochondrial coding genes including open read frames is shown in Figure 6.
-The two developmental tissues megagametophyte and embryo have the highest abundance of coding genes and cluster together.
+Of the samples analyzed, the transcriptomes of megagametophyte and embryo have the highest abundance of coding mitochondrial genes and cluster together.

-Of the 101 coding genes with known function, 60 are expressed in at least one of the mature tissues, 28 are expressed in one of the developing tissues but not in a mature tissue, and 13 are not found to be expressed.
-Of the 5702 ORFs at least 90 bp, 408 (7%) are expressed in at least one of the mature tissues, 2663 (47%) are expressed in one of the developing tissues but not in a mature tissue, and 2631 (46%) are not found to be expressed.
+Of the 106 coding genes with known function, 60 are expressed in at least one of the mature tissues, 29 are expressed in one of the developing tissues but not in a mature tissue, and 17 are not found to be expressed.
+Of the 6265 ORFs at least 90 bp, 427 (7%) are expressed in at least one of the mature tissues, 2809 (45%) are expressed in one of the developing tissues but not in a mature tissue, and 3029 (48%) are not found to be expressed.
 A gene with an abundance of at least ten transcripts per million as quantified by Salmon is considered to be expressed.
-These results are shown in Table 2.
+These results are shown in Table 3.

 <table>
-<caption>Table 2: Number of expressed protein-coding genes and open reading frames tabulated by developmental stage.</caption>
+<caption>Table 3: Number of expressed protein-coding genes and open reading frames tabulated by developmental stage.</caption>
 <thead>
 <tr class="header">
 <th align="left"></th>